DexterInd/GrovePi/Projects/java/ButtonRotaryObserver/README.md

 This package provides the tools used to create the invokers.
 * **InputSensorReader**: Provides a common set of control methods and class variables for subclasses.

-  * **DigitalInputReader (extends InputSensorReader)**: Reads sensor data from a GrovePi digital sensor and updates an observed with this data.
+  * **DigitalInputReader (extends InputSensorReader)**: Reads sensor data from a GrovePi digital sensor and updates an observer with this data.

   * **AnalogInputReader (extends InputSensorReader)**:  An instance of this class reads sensor data from a GrovePi analog sensor and updates an observer with this data.